sf-wdi-31/mergesort/stacks-and-queues/stacks-challenge.md

 ### Specs

-* Your function sould take in an array of "fighters" and return the winning side's string or the string `"tie"`.
+* Your function should take in an array of "fighters" and return the winning side's string or the string `"tie"`.
 * Your method should iterate through the fighters and use a stack to keep track of fighters on the left vs. fighters on the right
 * Don't forget to handle cases where you might try to `pop` from an empty stack.
 * <details><summary>**Hint:** when to push and pop</summary> fighters on the left should be pushed onto the stack, and when a fighter on the right comes along, you should pop from the stack.</details>
 * <details><summary>**Hint:** figuring out who's left standing...</summary> The contents of your stack will tell you who won.<details>